 Research

-My research interests primarily focus on formal semantics and pragmatics: I want to know how these areas connect to syntax and philosophy of language.
-I specialized in adjective semantics.
-More recently, however, I am working on the semantics of definite expressions with a special interest in Swiss German which has two definite articles.
+My research in linguistics focusses on formal semantics and pragmatics.
+I specialize in adjective semantics.
+I am interested in the semantics of definite expressions in Swiss German which has two definite articles.
 And, I engage in research on negation and genericity.

 Teaching